 Priority service for All entities, including for-profit organizations.

-- Access to a professionally managed High Performance Computing System (2,500 high speed processors configured in both a distribute processing cluster and 7 high capacity, large memory symmetric multiprocessing units, 19 TB of memory, and 150 TB of internal high speed shared storage)
+- Access to a professionally managed High Performance Computing System (2,800 high speed processing cores, ~33 TB of memory, and ~1.6 PB of internal high speed shared storage)

-- Access to over 130 pre-installed software packages that support molecular modeling, genomic analysis, advanced imaging, statistics and mathematical analysis
+- Access to 36 pre-installed software packages that support molecular modeling, advanced imaging, statistics and mathematical analysis

 - Access to software development tools including all common MPI libraries